johnnynienstedt/4S_Pitching/README.md

 These probabilites are then converted into an expected run value for the pitch.
 These values are aggregated on the pitcher-pitch type level and normalized to a mean of 100 and standard deviation of 10.
 They are again normalized on the pitcher level, such that a 130 Shape+ changeup and a 130 Shape+ full repertoire represent the same deviation from the mean.

+One of the major limitations of this model is that it is trained on all pitch data from 2021 to 2023, meaning pitchers from those season cannot be graded.

 # Spot+
 The pitcher's ability to throw the ball in the correct spots.

 This is not a measure of command, because I am not attempting to guess where the pitcher might have been aiming when he released each pitch.
 I am simply grading the location of each pitch based on its expected run value in that situation (count, handedness).
 Happily, I had already created these run value heatmaps for my SEAGER project, so it was a simple matter to adapt them for this purpose.

 Given that pitch location is a notoriously high-variance statistic, I used a highly informative Bayesian model (normal prior) and updated the posterior with each pitch thrown.
 For pitchers with a full season's worth of pitches, the variance is only 1-2 runs, and Spot+ has a 0.4 R-squared with its future self.
 For pitchers with only a few hundred pitches, that predictiveness drops to about 33%.
+The model does not grade each pitch type separately, but rather give a single grade to each pitcher for each season.
+As this model requires no training, grades can be given for any season with appropriate data.

 # Slot+
 The deceptive effects of the pitcher's arm slot (and potentially other factors)